zhixing1996/DDPIPI/README.md

 # DDPIPI

-This is a work following searching for X(3842)
+This is a work searching for X(3842)

 ## Install v0.2